Still, you take the medication as prescribed. At first

-There are two ways in which doctors have a problem when it comes to adverse events.
+There are two ways in which doctors have a problem when it comes to adverse events (side effects).
 One is that it is now clear that ever better communications skills, in the sense of friendliness and superficial approachability, will increase the likelihood of trapping patients in a Stockholm syndrome so that they are unable to report adverse events to their doctor.

 Doctors, caught in their own Stockholm syndrome, and faced with an industry that is friendlier than and understands them better than ever before, are themselves ever less likely to report adverse events to companies and their unwillingness to report makes it ever harder for them the pick up on hints their patients may offer.
 There are no training modules within medicine that teach medical students or junior doctors about Stockholm syndrome.
 There are no courses showing medical students or junior doctors how industry markets to them by encouraging them to stick to the practice of evidence based medicine.